shadowvzs/graphQL/README.md

      // check if user is empty then check if password match const token = /* create token */

-    	return ({
+     // return same structure what we declared at login schema (AuthData type) return ({
     		userId: user.id,
     		token: token,